Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Lens: Samyang 12mm f/2 (€150–200)

 A fast wide-angle lens is essential for landscape astrophotography.
-The Samyang 12mm f/2 offers high light intensity, a wide field of view, and solid optical quality.
+The Samyang 12mm f/2 offers a fast aperture, a wide field of view, and solid optical quality.

-A stable tripod is necessary for long exposures.
-In this price range, there are usable aluminum tripods that are sufficient for beginners.
+A sturdy tripod is essential for long exposures.
+In this price range, there are decent aluminum tripods that are suitable for beginners.

-- An intervalometer enables you to take long exposures and timelapse sequences.
+- An intervalometer allows you to take long-exposure shots and time-lapse sequences.

-- An SD card with sufficient storage space is essential.
-I recommend a minimum of 64 GB.
+- An SD card with enough storage space is essential.
+I recommend at least 64 GB.

-- A dew heater prevents the lens from fogging up.
+- A defrosting system prevents the lens from fogging up.

-- A power bank to operate the dew heater and charge the batteries (for cell phones or cameras).
+- A power bank for powering the de-icing system and charging batteries (for a cell phone or camera).

 Mid-range setup (approx. $1,250)